-In 2009 I wrote a post about why I thought Facebook was going to be HUGE (like Bible huge) by noting that Facebook was the most searched for term on the web.
+Back in 2009 I wrote a post about why I thought Facebook was going to be epic-ly successful by noting that “Facebook” had more search volume than possibly anything else on the web.
+We will have some answers soon with the impending IPO.

-Well it’s 2012 and now I am super impressed with Quora.
-No, it’s not a Facebook scale company in the making — but here is why I believe it’s disruptive.
+But now that it’s 2012 my new prediction is Quora.
+No, it’s not a Facebook scale company in the making (I don’t think), but here is why I believe Quora is crazy disruptive.
 Quora is a brand that stands for the best answer.
+And thus, it threatens Google.

-Now I am biased because I work in tech and have a disproportionate number of questions and information I seek that relates to the type of information Quora caters to.
-That said, in at least 30-40% of my Google searches I now append the word “quora” at the end.
+Sure, I am biased because I work in tech and thus much of the information I search for tends to be of the type Quora caters to.
+That said, a new behaviro I have developed is appending the term “Quora” to 30-40% of my Google searches.

 Example: Mother’s day is coming up and we’re planning on a dinner in New Haven.
-I went to Google and searched:
+I went to Google and searched for:

 Simple.
 Successful.
-I am guaranteed that the top answer is non-SEO’d bullshit and I get the added benefit that many Quora users have tastes similar to my own.
+I am guaranteed that the top answer is not gamed, SEO bullshit.
+Plus, I get the added benefit that many Quora users have tastes similar to my own.
+It’s vertical search.
+Better search.

-I’d also note that I much prefer searching for Quora answers using Google than with Quora’s own search engine.
-In fact, if I were Quora, I’d focus on getting more people to search the way I do rather than using Quora as a portal in and of itself.
+As an aside, I much prefer searching for Quora answers using Google than using Quora’s own search engine.
+If I were Quora, I’d focus on getting more people to search the way I do (Wikipedia has crushed it) rather than trying to be a self-contained portal.
+Then again, can you trust Google?